denizyuret/Knet.jl/README.md

 by combining automatic differentiation with efficient GPU kernels and memory management.
 Models can be defined and trained using arbitrary Julia code with helper functions, loops, conditionals, recursion, closures, array indexing and concatenation.
-Models can be trained on the GPU by simply using KnetArray instead of Array for parameters and data.
+The training can be performed on the GPU by simply using KnetArray instead of Array for parameters and data.
 Check out the [tutorial](http://knet.readthedocs.io/en/latest/intro.html), [examples](https://github.com/denizyuret/Knet.jl/tree/master/examples), and [documentation](http://knet.rtfd.org) for more information.

-### <a name="cont"></a> Contents
+## <a name="cont"></a> Contents

 * [Installation](#inst)
 * [Examples](#exam)